The key business measures in the US tax reform package were:

 - A move to a full dividend exemption regime for dividends from non-US companies, requiring a 10% holding.

-- As part of the transition to a participation exemption regime, a one-time mandatory tax on foreign earnings retained outside the US.
+- As part of the transition to a participation exemption regime, a one-time mandatory tax imposed on foreign earnings retained outside the US.
 The deemed repatriation tax rates for the transition to a territorial tax system are 15.5% for earnings held in cash or liquid assets and 8% for the remainder.

 - A minimum tax on profits arising to foreign subsidiaries of US multinationals from the exploitation of intangible assets known as “global intangible low-taxed income” (GILTI).